People have a right to request refunds.

 Here’s a nice idea: use it as a practice to test and improve your negotiation skills.

-- Highlight it’s also their mistake AND be open to refund
+- Highlight it’s also their mistake AND be open to a refund

 - Let them wait, and then:

-- Don’t offer partial refund but only full refund IF they send it back in good conditions, thus:
+- Don’t offer a partial refund but only a full refund IF they send it back in good condition, thus: